March 6, 2020

 President Trump lauded other merit-based immigration programs such as Australia or Canada as models for what a US system could look like.
 The “Australian Immigration Model” was also recently used as justification to improve the UK immigration system after Brexit.
 These models are also known as points-based immigration systems.

 Unfortunately, too often national conversations about merit-based immigration systems are rife with overly broad generalizations and misinformation about how these systems work and what they actually mean for a society.
 This leads to negative attitudes towards immigration policies.
-Therefore, we intend to contextualize these conversation and offer a discussion of what “merit” actually means and is measured by different countries.
+Therefore, we intend to contextualize these conversations and offer a discussion of what “merit” actually means and is measured by different countries.

 The four countries often taken as examples of such points-based systems are Canada, Australia, New Zealand, and the UK.
 The misinformation already starts here, as these countries are nowhere near the only countries who apply a points system to immigration.
 They just happened to be the first countries to systematically apply these criteria to immigration.
 Almost every country in the EU as well as numerous other countries apply some version of a points-based system.